ARM-software/arm-trusted-firmware/docs/user-guide.md

 Copy the chosen FDT blob as `fdt.dtb` to the directory from which the FVP is launched.
 Alternatively a symbolic link may be used.

+### Preparing the kernel image

+Copy the kernel image file `arch/arm64/boot/Image` to the directory from which the FVP is launched.
+Alternatively a symbolic link may be used.

 ### Obtaining a root file-system